mihirsuthar9978/stm32bluepill_ledblink/README.md

 ## 🔌 Hardware

 * STM32F103C8 (Blue Pill)
-* Onboard LED (PC13)
+* Onboard LED (PA10)

 ## 🛠️ Tools Used

 * STM32CubeIDE
+* Proteus for simulation

 ## ▶️ How It Works

-The LED connected to PC13 is toggled every 500 ms using HAL functions.
+The LED connected to PA10 is toggled every 500 ms using HAL functions.

 ## 🚀 Future Improvements